 Founder & CEO

-My research focuses on the design, implementation, and outcomes of community-based psycho-social interventions that present safe and effective pathways to independence from the mental health system by promoting equity and empowerment.
+My research focuses on the design, implementation, and outcomes of community-based psycho-social interventions that present safe and effective pathways to independence by promoting equity and empowerment.
 Central to my work is a commitment to exploring policy changes and historical developments in public health systems that cultivate active engagement by stakeholders and community members.

 I hold a PhD from the Johns Hopkins School of Public Health and a Master of Public Policy from the Heller School for Social Policy and Management at Brandeis University.
 I completed a Postdoctoral Research Fellowship in the Department of Psychiatry at UCSF, and maintain a position there as a Visiting Professional.

 In addition to community forums, I have been an invited speaker at events such as the Carter Center Symposium, the Kennedy Forum on Mental Health, the U.S. Senate HELP Committee’s roundtable to reauthorize the Higher Education Act, and the California Health Facilities Financing Authority.
 In 2016, I was the recipient of the 2016 Carol T. Mowbray Early Career Research Award from the Psychiatric Rehabilitation Association.